-For 2013, the OWUSS plans to offer 1 internship in Europe and 5 summer internships in North America.
+The OWUSS plans to offer several internships in North America and Australasia this summer.
 Internship details are listed below.
 More internships may be offered, so please check this website periodically for updates.
-For North America, the application deadline is January 31, 2013.
+The application deadline is January 31.
+Applications will open in October.

-This internship will provide undergraduates with the experience and opportunities necessary for a future in science, diving for research, or scientific diving-related fields.
+This AAUS scientific diving internship will provide undergraduates with the experience and opportunities necessary for a future in science, diving for research, or scientific diving-related fields.
 Intern applicants can be students from colleges and universities with an interest in science and diving.
 The program runs primarily from mid-May through August and will include training at one of several AAUS organizational member sites.
 This training will give the intern the necessary dive qualifications to allow participation on research projects requiring scientific diving and introduce the intern to careers that utilize scientific diving as a tool.
 Once trained as an AAUS-recognized diver-in training, interns will participate in underwater field-work at one or more locations and research facilities associated with AAUS.
-The internship will be supported by funding for travel to/from site, room, board, and other internship-related expenses.

 The National Park Service Research Internship will provide a unique opportunity to work with leading archaeologists, underwater photographers, and scientists in the National Park Service and other agencies in the American state and federal government.
 Specific work projects will be determined based upon interests of the intern as well as the needs of associated projects.
 The internship will be based in Denver Colorado but it is expected that the intern will travel to projects within the continental United States and potentially overseas as part of this internship.
 The internship could involve a specific project in a single park or a larger project in multiple parks.